Jarred-Sumner/atbuild/README.md

 2. Any line containing `@{codeInHere}` will be evaluated at buildtime instead of runtime.

-You write some of your JavaScript in `.@js` files, and by default, all the code in the file will be evaluated at runtime.
+You write some of your JavaScript in `.jsb` files, and by default, all the code in the file will be evaluated at runtime.

 But, if the line starts with an `@` or if it contains `@{}`, those parts of the file will be switched out, and run at buildtime instead.